SAR Technology: 'Incident Commander V5' Software

 About 500 of Mount Currie's 1,700 residents were evacuated from their homes on the edge of the Lillooet River.
 Squamish, a city of 15,000 about 35 miles north of Vancouver, remained accessible by car.
 The number of homes affected by flooding was not known but it was estimated that hundreds of homes in Squamish alone incurred at least some damage.

-Provincial authorities set up emergency centers in Squamish and Pemberton, with 361 people signed in at the Squamish center by Monday afternoon.
+Provincial authorities set up emergency centres in Squamish and Pemberton, with 361 people signed in at the Squamish centre by Monday afternoon.
 Evacuees were also staying with friends and family or in local hotels.
 Current damage estimates from the floods are estimated to be in the $20-30 Million dollar range.

-Pemberton SAR, Squamish SAR, Lions Bay SAR, Whistler SAR, the Mennonite Disaster Service, The Salvation Army and the Canadian Red Cross and the Provincial Emergency Program all responded to the flood situation.
+Pemberton SAR, Squamish SAR, Lions Bay SAR, Whistler SAR, the Mennonite Disaster Service, The Salvation Army and the Canadian Red Cross and the Provincial Emergency Program all responded to the flood mission.

 SAR Technology Inc.